Santosh-Gupta/Research2Vec/README.md

 ## What is it?

 The dataset used is Semantic Scholar's corpus of research paper (https://labs.semanticscholar.org/corpus/ ), and was trained by a Word2Vec-based algorithm to develop an embedding for each paper.
-This recommender contains 1,666,577 papers, mostly in the computer science field.
 You can put 1 or more (as many as you want !) papers and the recommender will return the most similar papers to those papers.
 You can also make TSNE maps of those recommendations.

 ![alt text](images/Intro1.jpg)